AdamLearns/JumpRoyale/README.md

 - `new Result()` - overloads available, `bool`, `string`
 - `Result.Success`

-Tests fail, with the following returns:
+Tests fail with the following returns:

 - `new Result(false)`
 - `Result.Failure`